sabaiitj/Capstone_Sarcasm_Detection/README.md

 ## Modeling

 Top 100 features were selected and used to model.
 Two models were run-Random Forest Classifier and Logistic Regression, as this being a classification problem.
-The accuracy was found to lie wihin 60%-66% which is 4 to 10% higher than the baseline of 56%.
+The top features for Random Forest Classifier are as follows:

 ![Random-Forest-Model](./images/rfselectkbest.png)

+The top features for Logistic Regression Classification are as follows:

 ![Logistic-Regression](./images/logisticregselectkbest.png)

+The accuracy was found to lie wihin 60%-66% which is 4 to 10% higher than the baseline of 56%.

 PCA could be a useful tool for feature selection and processing. hence it was used to see whether there is any improvement. there was none unfortunately.
 Infact it performed worse than the two models earlier.